Submissions

 • Complete this Google form before submitting your manuscript.

-• The submission has not been previously published, nor is it before another journal for consideration.
+• The submission has not been previously published, nor is it currently under consideration by another journal.

 Empirical Research or Literature Reviews